Paradoxical Insomnia (Sleep State Misperception): Symptoms, Causes, and Treatment

 Is Subjective Insomnia the Same as Paradoxical Insomnia?

+In most cases, yes.
 Subjective insomnia is another term sometimes used to describe people who perceive significantly less sleep than objective measurements show.
+The terms are not always used interchangeably in every clinical setting, but they describe very similar experiences.

 Key Takeaways